Computing Dense and Sparse Subgraphs of Weakly Closed Graphs: Variants of Dominating Set

 \begin{proof}

-To solve an instance $(G, k)$ of \textsc{Dominating Clique}, we first compute a closure ordering~$\sigma$.
+To solve an instance $(G, k)$ of \textsc{Dominating Clique}, we first compute a weak closure ordering~$\sigma$.
 Afterwards, we invoke \textit{SolveDC} on input $(G, k-1, \{v_i\})$ for each vertex~$v_i\in V$.
-In the call \textit{SolveDC}$(G, k-1, \{v_i\})$, we assume that~$v_i$ is the first vertex in the dominating clique~$S$ with respect to the closure ordering~$\sigma$.
+In the call \textit{SolveDC}$(G, k-1, \{v_i\})$, we assume that~$v_i$ is the first vertex in the dominating clique~$S$ with respect to the weak closure ordering~$\sigma$.

 We first show that \textit{SolveDC}$(G, k, T)$ is correct in the following sense: it returns Yes if and only if there is a dominating clique~$S$ of size at most $k$ which contains all vertices of~$T$, and vertex~$v_i$ is the first vertex in~$S$ with respect to~$\sigma$ (where~$v_i$ is the minimal vertex of~$T$ with respect to~$\sigma$).
-It is easy to see that the terminal conditions in Lines~\ref{line-cdc-return-no} and \ref{line-cdc-yes} are correct.
-Let~$w$ be the vertex computed in Line~\ref{line-cdc-compute-v-j}.
-Since we want to compute a dominating clique~$S$ which contains~$T$, where vertex~$v_i$ is the first vertex in~$S$ with respect to the closure ordering~$\sigma$ and since~$v_iw\notin E(G)$, any dominating clique must contain at least one vertex~$u$ of $\bigcap_{x\in T}N(x) \cap N(w)\cap V(G_i)$.
-Thus, the branching in Lines~\ref{line-cdc-branch1} and \ref{line-cdc-branch2} is correct.
-Since each vertex~$u$ chosen in Line~\ref{line-cdc-branch1} is a common neighbor of all vertices in~$T$, we conclude that the set~$T$ is a clique and thus Line~\ref{line-cdc-yes} returns Yes if and only if~$G$ contains a dominating clique of size at most~$k$.
+It is easy to see that the terminal condition in Line~\ref{line-cdc-return-no} is correct.
+Moreover, Line \ref{line-cdc-yes} (where we return Yes when $V(G) = N[T]$) is correct if $T$ is a clique, we will argue below that this is always the case.
+Let~$w \notin N(v_i)$ be the vertex computed in Line~\ref{line-cdc-compute-v-j}.
+Since we want to compute a dominating clique~$S$ which contains~$T$, where vertex~$v_i$ is the first vertex in~$S$ with respect to the weak closure ordering~$\sigma$ and since~$v_iw\notin E(G)$, any dominating set must contain at least one vertex~$u$ of $N(w)\cap V(G_i)$.
+Moreover, since we are searching for a dominating clique, we have that~$u$ must also be a common neighbor of all vertices in~$T$, that is,~$u\in (\bigcap_{x\in T}N(x))$.
+Thus, the branching into $(G, k - 1, T \cup \{ u \})$ in Lines~\ref{line-cdc-branch1} and \ref{line-cdc-branch2} is correct.
+Since each vertex~$u$ chosen in Line~\ref{line-cdc-branch1} is a common neighbor of all vertices in~$T$, we conclude that~$T$ is a clique and thus Line~\ref{line-cdc-yes} returns Yes if and only if~$G$ contains a dominating clique of size at most~$k$.
 Furthermore, each vertex~$u$ chosen in Line~\ref{line-cdc-branch1} is contained in~$G_i$.
 Hence~$v_i<_\sigma u$.
 In other words, vertex~$v_i$ is the smallest vertex in~$T$ with respect to~$\sigma$.